orels1/shaders.orels.sh/docs/orl-standard/vertex-animation.md

 - Floating: Controls the application of float effect.
 Options are: None/Local/World, where Local and World controls the reference space used for applying the effect
 - Float Axis: The axis of floating in Local/World space based on the **Floating** setting.
 Where something like X: 1, Y: 0, Z: 0 will float the object along the X axis in Local/World space, and X: 0, Y: 1, Z: 0 will float along the Y
+- Normalize Axis: Enables force-normalization of the **Float Axis**.
+This is useful if you want to make sure that the axis is always kept as a unit-vector to avoid any mesh distortions
 - Float Speed: Controls the speed of the float effect
 - Float Amount: Controls the amount of movement applied Two Way: Determines if the object should only move in the positive direction along the specified **Float Axis**, purely a convenience function
+- Phase Offset: Controls the offset of the animation, allows you to specify per-material time offsets
+- Position Offset: Enables the animation offset based on object's position
+- Position Offset Axis: Controls the axis which is considered for position offset.
+Options are: XYZ/X/Y/Z, where XYZ uses object's position as is, while individual axis will only consider the world-space X/Y/Z axis position.
+All other objects with the same X/Y/Z value will have the same animation offset
+- Position Offset Scale: Controls the strength of the position-based animation offset effect

 ## Scale